 Volunteers were required to read the privacy policy and answer the questions.
-They would not participate the experiment unless they accept the privacy policy.
-We received 40 valid answers, where 37 volunteers (92.5%) accepted the policy and became participants.
+They would only participate in the experiment if they accepted the privacy policy.
+In the experiments, 40 valid answers were received, where 37 volunteers (92.5%) accepted the policy and became participants.